G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

              <img src="Images/swguard4a.jpg" width=300>
              <img src="Images/pattern1a.jpg" width=290>

-<u>The switch guards</u> are fabricated from 4mm Aluminium using a jewellers  saw and files from a brass template.
+The switch guards are fabricated from 4mm Aluminium using a jewellers  saw and files from a brass template.
 (Took me about week with very sore fingers so persevere as these are a distinctive feature and worth having.

  ----------------------------------------------------------------------

 <P ALIGN="CENTER"><img src="Images/back.jpg" width=400>
 <P ALIGN="CENTER"><img src="Images/primer1.jpg" width=400>

- <u>The mounting flange </u>was cut from Paxolin board or a similar plastic and bonded to the case with 2 pack epoxy glue.
+The mounting flange was cut from Paxolin board or a similar plastic and bonded to the case with 2 pack epoxy glue.

   ----------------------------------------------------------------------